HI-MaNGA: Tracing the physics of the neutral and ionized ISM with the second data release: Introduction

 Optical spectroscopy provides a powerful means of probing how the conditions of the ISM vary between gas-rich and gas-poor galaxies, not only by revealing metal abundances, but also ionization fractions, properties of ionizing sources, gas densities, and gas temperatures.
 With the exception of metallicity, many of these properties have not been explored in great detail, and prior studies which relate gas content to optical spectroscopic properties have been limited in a number of ways.
-Traditionally, spatially resolved spectroscopy measured over large fractions of galaxy disks (i.e., IFU spectroscopy) has been difficult to obtain, and such data have been limited to small samples.
-Sample sizes can be dramatically increased by using large fibre-fed optical spectroscopic surveys \citep[e.g., SDSS,][]{York00}, but these observations only capture spectra in the nuclei of nearby galaxies.
-The current generation of large IFU surveys like MaNGA \citep{Bundy15}, SAMI \citep{Croom12}, and CALIFA \citep{Sanchez12} address these limitations by providing spatially resolved spectroscopy out to large radii for thousands of galaxies.
+Traditionally, spatially resolved spectroscopy measured over large fractions of galaxy disks has been difficult to obtain, and such data have been limited to small samples.
+Sample sizes can be dramatically increased by using large fibre-fed optical spectroscopic surveys \citep[e.g., the Sloan Digital Sky Survey, SDSS,][]{York00}, but these observations only capture spectra in the nuclei of nearby galaxies.
+The current generation of large integral field unit (IFU) surveys like the Mapping Nearby Galaxies at Apache Point Observatory \citep[MaNGA;][]{Bundy15}, Sydney-AAO Multi-object Integral field spectrograph \citep[SAMI;][]{Croom12}, and Calar Alto Legacy Integral Field Area \citep[CALIFA;][]{Sanchez12} surveys address these limitations by providing spatially resolved spectroscopy out to large radii for thousands of galaxies.

-Complementing the optical IFU observations of $\sim$10,000 galaxies in the SDSS-IV MaNGA survey, the HI-MaNGA program \citep{Masters19} is an \ion{H}{i} follow-up program collecting single-dish 21cm data for all MaNGA galaxies lacking coverage from other {\hi} surveys.
-In this paper, we present the second data release for HI-MaNGA which adds 1846 new observations (a factor of 5.5 times larger than the previous data release) and an updated crossmatch against the ALFALFA survey, yielding a sample of 3698 unique galaxies with global {\hi} and optical IFU spectroscopic data.
+Complementing the optical IFU observations of $\sim$10,000 galaxies in the SDSS-IV MaNGA survey, HI-MaNGA \citep{Masters19} is an \ion{H}{i} follow-up program collecting single-dish 21cm data for all MaNGA galaxies lacking coverage from other {\hi} surveys.
+In this paper, we present the second data release for HI-MaNGA which contains 2108 Robert C. Byrd Green Bank Telescope (GBT) observations (a factor of 6.5 times larger than the previous data release) and an updated crossmatch against the Arecibo Legacy Fast ALFA (ALFALFA) survey \citep{Haynes18}, yielding a sample of 3669 unique galaxies with global {\hi} and optical IFU spectroscopic data.
 We use this powerful data set to investigate how the average ISM properties vary as a function of gas-richness, providing additional important clues as to what affects the ability of different types of galaxies to convert their ISM into stars.

 In Section~\ref{sec:data}, we present our {\hi} observations and updated catalog, a discussion of how {\hi} upper limits are incorporated into our analysis, and a description of our analysis sample and derived data products.
 In Section~\ref{sec:results}, we present scaling relations between {\gs} and ISM properties derived from MaNGA optical spectroscopy.
 In Section~\ref{sec:discussion}, we interpret our findings and discuss potential systematic errors.
 Our conclusions are summarized in Section~\ref{sec:conclusions}.